Ron-Teller/Gengammon/README.md

 <br /><br />
 This is problematic since this fitness function cannot measure if a gene has improved a little, thus it does not rank a gene that might be closer to achieving 2nd rank for a professional player move a better score.
 <br /><br />

+<a name="fitness-v3"></a>
-The fitness function needs to be able to measure small improvements a neural network has made that ranks a professional players move closer to rank 1.
+<b>[Version 3]</b> A new fitness function needed to be formulated to be able to measure small improvements a neural network has made that ranks a professional players move closer to rank 1.
 Suppose a neural network currently ranks a professional move 3rd, and in the next generation the gene has been mutated, it still ranks the professional move as 3rd, but is “closer” to ranking it as 2nd, then the gene has improved and thus should have a higher fitness score.
 <br /><br />
 It is important to note that these small increments in fitness score should not overpass the ranking score of the next best rank.
 For example, if there are 16 possible moves, and a neural network has ranked a professional player move as 3rd best, the fitness function will score that neural network 0.8666.
 If the neural network ranks it 2nd best, the fitness score will be 0.9333.
 This means that as long as the neural network ranks a professional player move as 3rd best, any improvements the neural network makes should not improve its fitness score by more than 0.9333, since the score must represent how well the neural network ranks, otherwise we will have the same problem as in the first version of the fitness function.
 In other words, in this example, if the neural network ranks the professional players move 3rd best (with 16 possible moves), the fitness function must score that neural network between [0.8666, 0.9333).
 <br /><br />